Did you know that plastic straws are one of the most common items found on beaches worldwide?

 Already broken up with single-use plastic straws?
 Share what change you’ve made in the comments below!

 Want more tips and strategies to transition to a plastic-free lifestyle?
-Join our FREE 5-day Plastic Free Challenge today!
+Click HERE to join our 5-day Plastic Free Challenge (it's FREE!).

 About the Author: